January 6th, 2021

 This bulletin gives you our latest advice on navigating the current public health crisis, with a focus on being sensitive to the pressures on healthcare professionals at this time.

-Given the unprecedented strain on some healthcare professionals at present, members are asked to avoid contact with frontline HCPs for market research purposes, during the health emergency.
-By ‘frontline’ we mean HCPs such as intensive care or respiratory specialists, i.e. those under significant additional work pressure.
+Additionally, members are urged to avoid non-essential contact and delay non-urgent contact with Covid frontline healthcare professionals for market research purposes, via any medium, during this health emergency.
+(By ‘Covid frontline’ we mean HCPs such as intensive care or respiratory specialists, i.e. those under significant additional work pressure.)

-With regard to non-HCPs, it would obviously be wise to consider any potential sensitivities/individual circumstances and take a carefully considered approach.
+With regard to non-HCPs, it would obviously be wise to consider any potential sensitivities/individual circumstances that might warrant a cautious approach.

 MR fieldwork can continue in these difficult times, however all partners in the MR chain must take an ethical and sensitive approach.
 We must adapt, be flexible and keep in close touch with what’s happening ‘on the ground’.